microsoft/industry/foundations/powerPlatform/readme.md

   * When installing the on-premises data gateway, [choose the datacenter region](https://docs.microsoft.com/data-integration/gateway/service-gateway-data-region) that is closest to the data.
   * [Enforce HTTPS communication](https://docs.microsoft.com/data-integration/gateway/service-gateway-communication#force-https-communication-with-azure-service-bus) for the on-premises data gateways and make sure that [TLS 1.2 is used](https://docs.microsoft.com/data-integration/gateway/service-gateway-communication#tls-12-for-gateway-traffic) for gateway traffic.

 ## Platform Automation and DevOps

-  placeholder
+Most organizations starting with the cloud does not have an operating model that is compatible, and will very likely undergo a degree of operational and organization transformation to deliver on the principle of cloud computing and digital transformation enablement.
+As it relates to Power Platform it is highly recommended that a DevOps approach is being employed for both the central IT team responsible for the Power Platform, as well as the professional developers teams.

 ### Design considerations

 * Where central teams are concerned, you should use pipelines for continuous integration and deployment.
-Use pipelines to manage environment life-cycle, including DLP, and security groups
+Use pipelines to manage environment life-cycle, including DLP, security groups, RBAC, and auditing from a compliance perspective.
 * The blanket application of a DevOps model won’t instantly establish capable DevOps teams
 * Investing in engineering capabilities and resources is critical to ensure sustainable engineering and development of the platform alongside with the roadmap

 ### Design recommendations

-* Provide a central DevOps functions to support Environment provisioning with DLP and RBAC
+* Establish a cross functional DevOps Platform Team to build, manage and maintain the North Star Architecture of Power Platform, including functions to support Environment provisioning with DLP, Security Groups, RBAC, and Auditing.
+* This team should include members from your central IT, security, compliance, and business units teams to ensure a wide spectrum of your enterprise is represented.
+The list below presents a recommended set of DevOps roles for the central Platform Team.
+ * PlatformOps (Platform Operations) to:
+  * Manage Environment provisioning and delegation of required, IAM, and Data-Loss Prevention policies.
+  * Platform management and monitoring (holistic).
+  * Cost Management (holistic).
+  * "Platform as Code" (management of templates, scripts and other assets).
+  * Responsible for overall operations on Power Platform within the Azure AD tenant, such as managing service principles, Graph API registration, and role definitions.
+ * SecOps (Security Operations)
+  * Role based access control (holistic).
+  * Key management (for central services).
+  * Policy management and enforcement (holistic).
+  * Security monitoring and audit (holistic).
+ * NetOps (Network Operations)
+  * Network Management (holistic).
+* Allow application owners to create and manage application resources through a DevOps model.
+* In some instances, customers may wish to break AppDevOps into more granular roles such as AppDataOps for database management like traditional DBA roles, or AppSecOps where more security sensitive applications are concerned; this is to be expected.
+* Leverage a policy-driven approach with clear RBAC boundaries to centrally enforce consistency and security across application teams.
 * To accelerate adoption, the central platform function should establish and provide common set of guidance, templates, and libraries within the organization
 * Don’t restrict developers (both pro and citizen) to use central artifacts or approaches because it hinders their agility
  * This includes enforcing the use of specific tooling for development and IaC, either directly or indirectly